Trase.

 The brief.

 The Trase initiative was created to connect consumer markets to on-the-ground impacts.
 Its data-driven approach empowers action and accountability, catalyzing positive change across critical commodity export markets.
-Backed by scientific expertise from Stockholm Environment Institute and Global Canopy and a wider partnership of 34 organizations.
-We joined the development team to turn this vision into an impact driven platform.
+Backed by scientific expertise from the Stockholm Environment Institute and Global Canopy and a wider partnership of 34 organizations.
+We joined the development team to turn this vision into an impact-driven platform.

 Our role.

-At the heart of Trase is a beautiful, interactive sankey diagram that visualizes the export and import of 13 commodities that are linked to deforestation, including soy, beef, coffee, and cocoa.
-The datasets that feed this visualization are immense and we had to resist the urge to cram in as many features as possible.
-Instead, we carefully selected features that would allow people to explore the complex relationships between the data points without being overwhelmed.
-Pushing technology to the limits, the sankey diagram is the perfect way to fully appreciate the global demand for agricultural commodities.
+At the heart of Trase is a deep body of data tracking the export and import of 13 commodities linked to deforestation, including soy, beef, coffee, and cocoa.
+The datasets are huge and we had to resist the urge to cram in as many features as possible.
+Instead, we carefully selected features allowing people to explore the complex relationships between the data points without being overwhelmed.
+Added attention to human-centered data visualisation allows users to appreciate the global demand for agricultural commodities.

 The Trase dataset is immense and the relationships between the data points are convoluted, but that doesn’t mean the user experience should be complicated.
-We took great care with the design of the map and sankey interface, incorporating simple hover and click interactions so users can perform complex filters that help them draw insights.
-More recently, we designed a new feature for the Trase platform that allows users to create their own data dashboard with custom options.
+We took great care with the design of the map, incorporating simple hover and click interactions so users can perform complex filters that help them draw insights.
+More recently, we designed a new feature for the Trase platform that allows users to create their own data dashboards with custom options.

 Delivered with impact.

-D3 is an obvious choice for building complex data visualisations and Trase uses the latest iteration of this library with a completely customised layout for the boundary-pushing sankey diagram.
-In just a few lines of code, D3 turned a static sankey into a fully animated visualisation of trade data.
+For several years we used an interactive Sankey diagram for Trase.
+D3 was an obvious choice for building complex data visualisations and Trase used the latest iteration of this library with a completely customised layout for the boundary-pushing sankey diagam.
+In just a few lines of code, D3 turned a static Sankey into a fully animated visualisation of trade data.
 Using Redux alongside D3 helped us deal with complex interaction flows within the data and meant we could keep the entire application state— including enabled filters, selected nodes and selected regions on the map—in a simple Javascript object and open up the option to share detailed stories drawn from the data.
+We’re proud to have been part of the early stages of Trase and supporting it to evolve into what it is today.

 Data to drive decisions.